d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

 ──────────────────────────────────

-  The best way to get in touch with the Sweep maintainers is via [the sweep mailing list].
+  The best way to get in touch with the Sweep maintainers is via [the Sweep mailing list].

+  Command: sweeprolog-submit-bug-report
+        Report a bug in Sweep to the maintainers via mail.

-  The command `M-x sweeprolog-submit-bug-report' can be used to easily contact the Sweep maintainers from within Emacs.
+  You can use the command `M-x sweeprolog-submit-bug-report' to easily contact the Sweep maintainers from within Emacs.
 This command opens a new buffer with a message template ready to be sent to the Sweep mailing list.

-[the sweep mailing list] <https://lists.sr.ht/~eshel/dev>
+[the Sweep mailing list] <https://lists.sr.ht/~eshel/dev>

 Things to do